What are eyelash extensions?

-During the eyelash extensions application, if the eyelid is not closed properly, the eyelash extension glue fumes seep into the eyes causing a chemical burn leading to irritations.
+During the eyelash extensions application, if the eyelid is not closed properly, the fumes from the glue may seep into the eyes causing a chemical burn leading to irritations.
 When this happens the bottom sclera (bottom white part of the eye) becomes red and irritated.

-Some customers naturally blame puffy, itchy or watery eyes from allergy reaction, but seasonal allergies can contribute to making the eyes sensitive.
-With seasonal allergies, it causes the eyes to be extra irritated to any chemical or product applied near the eyes.
+Some customers naturally think puffy, itchy or watery eyes are from an allergy reaction, but seasonal allergies can contribute to making the eyes sensitive.
+With seasonal allergies, it causes the eyes to be extra irritated to any chemical or products applied near the eyes.
 For a customer with strong seasonal allergies, we don’t recommend long-term wear of lash extensions.
-Rubbing itchy eyes while wearing lash extensions can be led to natural hair loss.
+Rubbing itchy eyes while wearing lash extensions can lead to natural hair loss.

 4. What are symptoms of an allergic reaction eyelash extensions?

-5. What to do when allergic to eyelash glue?
+5. What to do when you’re allergic to eyelash glue?

 When there are symptoms of eyelash glue allergies, it is best to contact both the lash technicians and a doctor for medical advice.
 Lash technicians can’t provide medical advice but can help remove the lash extensions to reduce further allergic reactions.

 6. How to prevent an allergic reaction to eyelash extensions glue?

 It is best to get an allergy test 24-48 hours before getting a new set of eyelash extensions.
 Ensures that the eye pads are applied properly.
 Always come to your lashes appointment with clean eyes to prevent any cross contaminations.

 7. Any glue for sensitive eyes?